1 (866) 749 4445

-We don't know how you're going to manage the conversation, but it might be worth telling your teenager that the reason you're considering an online driver education
+We don't know how you're going to manage the conversation, but it might be worth telling your teenager that the reason you're considering an

 to get them up to speed with driving safely is their grandparents.
 Or, more specifically the fact that the elderly are on average more safe and less distracted than their youngest relatives.